 5301 Tuckerman Ln, North Bethesda, MD 20852

-Beautiful natural light and wood-accented walls at the Music Center at Strathmore create ambiance different from most other concert venues in Maryland.
-This 2,000 seat hall hosts nearly 400 events each year and performances run the gamut.
+Beautiful natural light and wood-accented walls at the Music Center at Strathmore create an ambiance different from most other concert venues in Maryland.
+This 2,000-seat hall hosts nearly 400 events yearly, and performances run the gamut.

 1212 Cathedral St, Baltimore, MD 21201